pewi21/gw2browser/CHANGE.md

 Change log
 ----------

-Gw2Browser_2015-xx-xx
+Gw2Browser_2016-01-01
 ---------------------
 Change:
-- Model viewer now use OpenGL, require OpenGL 3.3 support.
+- Model viewer now use OpenGL for rendering the model, require OpenGL 3.3 support.
 - Faster extraction of uncompressed files.
 - Wavefront .obj model export improvement.
 No need to rotate the exported model file in Blender, may need to